Why the Nutrition for Growth (N4G) global pledging initiative is a threat to child health

 The Responsible Party for Programmes is: Donor or philanthropic organization in partnership with local civil society organizations.

-There is no exclusion for Business Associations who represent and lobby for companies that market products covered by the code (breastmilk substitutes, complementary foods, ingredients, feeding equipment, milks for mothers, food supplements, therapeutic or other products marketed in ways that undermine breastfeeding etc. ) Nor is there any mention of how these companies undermine health and the environment by promoting the consumption of ultra-processed high sugar/salt foods.
-(1,2) Interestingly, Civil society’s role is confined to being a partner of Donors.
+There is no mention of how these companies undermine health and the environment by promoting the consumption of ultra-processed high sugar/salt foods.
+(1,2) Civil society’s role is confined to being a partner to Donors in the implementation.

 We can only conclude that fundraising is N4G’s secondary motive.
 The main one is to provide image transfer opportunities for food industry associations so that they can sit by the side with the governments when nutrition policies are made – this is a long-term financial benefit to industry worth far more than any donation.